 Synthetic colors are stronger, give more intense colors, and they can be used in smaller quantities to give the same affect.
 They are also often less expensive.
 When this is taken into account with the stability and lower cost, it is no wonder they are used so extensively over naturally derived colorings.

 What about that food color from an insect?

 That would be the infamous Cochineal extract, as well as carmine.
 These are derived from the dried female insect, Dactylopius coccus costa, which is commonly known as the chochineal.
 These beetles live on certain cacti, mostly in Peru but also in Chile, Bolivia, and the Canary Islands.
 They are manually harvested twice a year, sun dried, and crushed.
-The color is extracted with an alkaline solution to derive a cochineal extract which can be made into different products both powder and liquid.
+The color is extracted with an aqueous alcohol solution to derive a cochineal extract which can be made into different products both powder and liquid.
 Or, it can be further processed to produce carmine.
 The active pigment in cochineal extract and carmine is carminic acid.
-These coloring imparts a red, orange or pink color to foods and are used in meat, candies, beverages, ice cream, dairy products, and cosmetics.6
+This coloring imparts a red, orange or pink color to foods and are used in meat, candies, beverages, ice cream, dairy products, and cosmetics.6

 There are some people who are sensitive to cochineal extract, carmine, or carminic acid.
 Although for most natural colorings, it is not necessary for labels to name the specific color, a new rule was made for cochineal extract and carmine on January 5, 2009, requiring the declaration by name of both colors on all food and cosmetic labels sold in the United States.
 The ingredients list of products containing these colors must use the common names, "cochineal extract" or "carmine."
 These and any other colors that require specific declaration must be declared separately and not as "artificial color" etc.7